-- (1) Subject to subsection (3), in determining an application under section 43, the Regulatory Authority must have regard to - (a) the National Quality Framework; and

-(b) except in the case of a family day care residence, the suitability of the education and care service premises and the site and location of those premises for the operation of an education and care service; and (c) the adequacy of the policies and procedures of the service; and (d) whether the applicant has a provider approval; and (e) whether the nominated supervisor for the service is a certified supervisor and whether that person has consented in writing to the nomination; and (f) any other matter the Regulatory Authority thinks fit; and (g) any other prescribed matter.
-(2) In addi followi tion, the Regulatory Authority may have regard to either of the ing - (a) whether the applicant is capable of operating the education

-- a) whether the applicant is capable of operating the education and care service having regard to its financial capacity and management capability and any other matter the Regulatory Authority considers relevant; - (b) the applicant's history of compliance with this Law or this Law as applying in any participating jurisdiction, including in relation to any other education and care service it operates. - (3) Subject to subsection (4), in assessing an associated children's service for the purposes of determining whether to grant a service approval, the Regulatory Authority must have regard to the criteria under the children's services law of this jurisdiction for the grant of a children's services licence. - (4) The criteria referred to in subsection (3) do not include criteria relating to whether the applicant is a fit and proper person.
+- (1) Subject to subsection (3), in determining an application under section 43, the Regulatory Authority must have regard to - (a) the National Quality Framework; and - (b) except in the case of a family day care residence, the suitability of the education and care service premises and the site and location of those premises for the operation of an education and care service; and - (c) the adequacy of the policies and procedures of the service; and - (d) whether the applicant has a provider approval; and - (e) whether the nominated supervisor for the service is a certified supervisor and whether that person has consented in writing to the nomination; and - $(f) \quad \text{ any other matter the Regulatory Authority thinks fit; and} \\$ - (g) any other prescribed matter. - (2) In addition, the Regulatory Authority may have regard to either of the following - (a) whether the applicant is capable of operating the education and care service having regard to its financial capacity and management capability and any other matter the Regulatory Authority considers relevant; - (b) the applicant's history of compliance with this Law or this Law as applying in any participating jurisdiction, including in relation to any other education and care service it operates. - (3) Subject to subsection (4), in assessing an associated children's service for the purposes of determining whether to grant a service approval, the Regulatory Authority must have regard to the criteria under the children's services law of this jurisdiction for the grant of a children's services licence. - (4) The criteria referred to in subsection (3) do not include criteria relating to whether the applicant is a fit and proper person.